milenoss/mod-3-code-challenge/README.md

 For this challenge it is important to work iteratively: one feature at a time, before moving on to the next.
 You should **prioritize making code that works over attempting all of the deliverables.** It is better to have a handfull of fully working features than 10 things that were attempted but do not work.

-We have provided what we believe to be a good breakdown of how to approach the this problem:
+We have provided a series of prioritized steps to help you break down your approach this problem:

 ## Step 1 - Get the Image Data

-When the page loads you will need to make a request to the API to get the data about your picture.
-The API follows RESTful conventions, but make sure you read the API documentation to familiarize yourself with the models, their associations, and the available endpoints of the API.
+When the page loads, you will need to make a request to the API to get the data about your picture.
+The API follows RESTful conventions, but *make sure you read the API documentation* to familiarize yourself with the models, their associations, and the available endpoints of the API.

 #### API Docs